Lathaniel Rowe-Turner: Tamworth

 Rowe-Turner signed for another Southern League Premier Division Central club, Tamworth, on 11 June 2019.
 He made his debut for the club on 10 August in a 1–1 draw away to St Ives Town.
 Rowe-Turner made 38 appearances in all competitions before the 2019–20 season was abandoned and results expunged because of the COVID-19 pandemic in England.
 He committed to a second season with Tamworth on 1 July 2020.

 Lathaniel signed a deal to remain with Tamworth for a third season on 8 June 2021.

 Stourbridge

 On 7 July 2021, he left Tamworth to sign for Southern League Premier Division rivals Stourbridge on a free transfer.

 Nuneaton Borough

 In the summer of 2023 joined Nuneaton Borough.

 Kettering Town

 In January 2024, following Nuneaton's withdrawal from the league, Rowe-Turner returned to Kettering Town.

 Racing Club Warwick

 In September 2025, Rowe-Turner joined Northern Premier League Division One Midlands club Racing Club Warwick.

+Rugby Borough

+On 31 January 2026, Rugby Borough confirmed the signing of Rowe-Turner, along with Tyrell Waite and Gary Stohrer.